tetrascience/ts-logger/README.md

 ```
 #### Feature: `decoration`
 Input to the logger will always be converted into an object.
-If the original input is an string or number, it will be converted into object.
-The original input becomes the `message` field of the object.
+If the original input is an string or number, it will become the `message` field of the object.

-The following fields in the config object will also be attached to object:
+The following fields in the config object will also be attached to that object:
-* `service`, which is used to tag the name of the service, such as tspower,
+* `service`, which is used to tag the name of the service, such as *tspower*, *tsfeed* or etc,
-* `NODE_ENV`, which is used to tag the application environment.
+* `NODE_ENV`, which is used to tag the application environment, such as *docker*, *customerA* and etc.

 #### Feature: `type`
 It's highly recommended that you compile a list of well defined log types, such as *device-heartbeat*, *service-restart* and etc.
 It will help you to understand the distribution of your logs and quickly identify the logs of interest in your search.
-Refer to this [example](https://github.com/tetrascience/tsboss/blob/docker/utils/logger.js) from tspower.
+Refer to this [example](https://github.com/tetrascience/tsboss/blob/docker/utils/logger.js) from *tspower* service.
 All your log types can
-be accessed using `logger.types`.
+be accessed via `logger.types`.
 The logger will automatically attach `type = commonTypes.UNKNOWN`
-to the input if there is no type.
+to the input if there is no log type.

 The logger provides a list of the common log types for you to use and you can access them using `logger.commonTypes`.
 These are the common types of logs in the context of distributed system and microservice.